Turkey Calls 101 | Which Turkey Call is Right for You?

 Turkey Call Basics

 To keep the process of selecting a turkey call for this spring’s season simple, we will go over the basics.
 Here is what you need to know to start.
-There are several different types of turkey calls, however, the most common are:
+There are several different types of turkey calls; however, the most common are:

-The Box Call – A turkey box call is a type of friction call that involves a traditional wooden box design with a thin edge and a wooden lid that is usually chalked to strike the edge of the box and initiate a call.
+- Box Call – A turkey box call is a type of friction call that involves a traditional wooden box design with a thin edge and a wooden lid that is usually chalked to strike the edge of the box and initiate a call.

-Turkey Pot Call – A Turkey Pot call is a friction call that uses a “pot” that can have different surfaces from glass to slate and even metal.
+- Turkey Pot Call – A turkey pot call is a friction call that uses a “pot” that can have different surfaces from glass to slate and even metal.
 A “striker” is used to initiate the call when contacting the surface of the pot.

-Push-and-Pull Turkey Call – A push/pull turkey call is a simple call that involves pushing or pulling the striker plate while applying pressure on the paddle.
+- Push-and-Pull Turkey Call – A push/pull turkey call is a simple call that involves pushing or pulling the striker plate while applying pressure on the paddle.
 The push/pull motion initiates the call.

 The level of your turkey hunting and style, whether it be hunting from a blind, sitting behind a decoy, or more aggressive tactics of turkey reaping or fanning, will determine what call you will want to start with.